gilfranciscarillo/hris/README.md

 3. Supply the username and password of the smtp that you will be using
    a.
 If you will be using gmail, base on experience, you will need to generate an app password cause you can't use your gmail password directly
 4. You can change the email secret key of your choice
+5. Smtp password needs to be in string format like app.baseURL

 CI_ENVIRONMENT = development<br />
 app.baseURL = 'http://localhost:8080'<br />